 The Site Administrator account is created when the site is created.
 It is both a UNIX account and a Ensim Pro control panel account.
 Each site has an associated site number.
 The Site Administrator account maps to an "admin" user and group created in /etc/passwd and /etc/group that is associated with the site number (for example, admin1).

 The Site Administrator's access depends on the security level configured for the site.

-High security
+For more information on the different security levels, refer to the Server Administrator Help.